usernino/NeurIPS-code/README.md

 # NeurIPS-code
 Code in Diffrax and Equinox via JAX
-Contains experiment in the notebook, with abstractions in the .py file.
+Contains experiment in the experiment notebook, with abstractions in the .py file.

+NODE_simple.ipynb shows better MNIST classification from a given much simpler NODE at the end of the notebook

 adapting code for Neural ODE from https://docs.kidger.site/diffrax/examples/neural_ode/